arthur-16/ContainersLearningWeekDocker/README.md

 ```

-## Helpful Troubleshooting Steps and Resources
+## Helpful Troubleshooting Tips and Resources

 Step 2 from above.
 Make sure Agent container is deployed and in running state.